polterguy/polterguy.github.io/custom-sql/index.md

 * Parametrise your endpoint declaratively using the parameters collection
 * De-references these parameters in your SQL

+Notice, custom SQL endpoints will not result in Angular datagrids automatically created for you, but they will have a service method in your frontend's Angular code, that you can use in your frontend code as you see fit.

 [Scheduling your C# methods](/scheduler)